-Professor Lerner works in the fields of U.S. and English legal history, civil and criminal procedure, and comparative law.
-She advises judges, lawyers, and government officials from the United States and countries in Europe, Latin America, and Asia about the differences between adversarial and nonadversarial legal systems.
+Professor Lerner advises judges, lawyers, and government officials from the United States and countries in Europe, Latin America, and Asia about the differences between adversarial and nonadversarial legal systems.

-Professor Lerner writes extensively about the history of American juries.
-Her work includes not only scholarly books and articles, but also online publications intended for a broader audience of legal professionals and the public.
+She writes extensively about the history of American juries.
+Professor Lerner's work includes not only scholarly books and articles, but also online publications intended for a broader audience of legal professionals and the public.
 In many different settings, she has debated the role of juries with other academics and with lawyers.

 Her recent writings include “The Resilience of Substantive Rights and the False Hope of Procedural Rights: The Case of the Second Amendment and the Seventh Amendment,” 116 Northwestern University Law Review 275 (2021) and “The Surprising Views of Montesquieu and Tocqueville about Juries: Juries Empower Judges,” 81 Louisiana Law Review 1 (2020).